pilotpirxie/pilotpirxie.github.io/_posts/2023-10-13-how-i-created-ai-powered-orm-for-postgresql-mysql-and-sqlite-and-why-you-shouldnt-use-it-1a.md

 That's it.
 Tiny afternoon project - you shouldn't use it in your production application.
 Or maybe you should?
 In the end, you can tell your clients you are using cutting-edge technologies and advanced AI.

-You can find the lib on the NPM: https://www.npmjs.com/package/ormgpt
+You can find the lib on the NPM: [OrmGPT](https://www.npmjs.com/package/ormgpt)

 or at the GitHub repository:

 [View ormGPT on GitHub](https://github.com/pilotpirxie/ormGPT)

+_This post was originally published on Dev.to_